samcottle/notes/pug.md

 ## Formatting

-Unlike HTML, Pug doesn't use closing tags (i.e. does not have the equivalent of something like `</h1>`).
-Instead it uses indentation to achieve the same result.

-Also, attributes (such as `href`) are added using brackets.
+Content can be formatted using common HTML tags.
+Each tag is defined with a new line, and indentation creates the HTML tree structure.
+Attributes (such as `href`) are defined within brackets.

 For example: